p2panda/handbook/website/docs/tutorials/fishy.md

 }
 ```

 It unfortunately won't return any results as we didn't publish any documents yet, and doing so is outside the scope of this tutorial.
-However check-out our other tutorials on publishing data using our TypeScript SDK `shirokuma` or our tiny rust CLI client `send-to-node`.
+However check-out the [Let's build a mushroom app!](/tutorials/mushroom-app) tutorial on publishing data using our TypeScript SDK [`shirokuma`](https://github.com/p2panda/shirokuma) or try out our tiny CLI client [`send-to-node`](https://github.com/p2panda/send-to-node).

 ## Bonus Round: Updating a schema